yuwils/Wordpress-RSS-Discord-Bot/README.md

 TODO:

-Scrape other sites apart from Wordpress: would require a way to iterate past homepage links.
+Scrape other sites apart from Wordpress: would require a univesal way to iterate past homepage links.

 Be controllable using commands in Discord, instead of requiring Java client.